Breakfast like a king, lunch like a prince and dinner as a pauper.

 However, when a simple morning meal can increase brain activity by 47 per cent, the excuse seems a little weak.
 Weak – much like you may feel by lunch without that morning kick-start.

-Eating a high energy breakfast full of fibre and the right carbohydrates could help to boost short term memory according to a 2004 study which looked at the brain patterns of young adults.
+Eating a high energy and healthy breakfast full of fibre and the right carbohydrates could help to boost short term memory according to a 2004 study which looked at the brain patterns of young adults.
 A breakfast as simple as beans on toast has been shown to be beneficial.

 Many local authorities around the UK now offer free breakfast clubs to primary children serving up breakfast.
 It’s not just kids that have to be reminded.
 How many times have you just grabbed the first available thing in the kitchen before running out the door when you are at work?